bchainzhang/bchainzhang.github.io/index.md

 ## Haibin Zhang

-I am the Director / Head of the Department of Information Technology at Yangtze Delta Region Institute of Tsinghua University, Zhejiang.
+I am Director / Head of the Department of Information Technology at Yangtze Delta Region Institute of Tsinghua University, Zhejiang.

 <div class="row">